 House For Sale Signs

 The most widely used real estate sign is the standard for sale sign.
 Yard signs are used as for sale signs most often, but they can also take the form of a hanging sign.
 You probably encounter at least one of these signs every day.
-Even in our digital age, signs advertising a house for sale are the Swiss Army knife of every realtor.
+Even in our digital age, signs advertising a house for sale are the Swiss army knife of every realtor.
 In this article, we attempt to answer the most common questions people ask about for sale signs.
-If we don’t address your question here, please leave a comment so we can answer it for you.
+If your question isn’t addressed here, please leave a comment so we can answer it for you.

 What Should Go on a For Sale Sign?

 One of the most frequent questions from agents is what to put on a for sale sign.
 A typical for sale sign will have your name, your phone number and your website address, as well as the logo of the franchise with which you have partnered (unless you’re independent).
-Additionally, some agents add a QR code as well.
+Additionally, a QR code is occasionally added as well.

 Things To Leave Off Your For Sale Signs

-Manufacturers make for sale signs from all kinds of materials.
+For sale signs can be made of all kinds of materials.
 The most popular material for yard signs is a composite made of plastic and metal.
 Composite substrates tend to work better because they lessen the vulnerabilities of the individual components.
 For instance, plastic tends to warp, but combining plastic with aluminum makes this much less likely.
-Aluminum bonded to a plastic core is not nearly as prone to dent as it is on its own.
+Aluminum bonded to a plastic core is not nearly as prone to dent as aluminum is on its own.

 Size and Shape

-In general, real estate yard signs such as for sale signs are about 18 inches wide by 24 inches tall.
+In general, real estate yard signs such as for sale signs are most commonly 18 inches wide by 24 inches tall.
 Yet they come in several dimensions and designs.

-You can find for sale signs in a variety of shapes, with a rectangular shape being by far the most popular.
-One method to distinguish yourself from your competitors is to use a novel sign shape for your signs.
-Please note, however, that most real estate franchises won’t allow their agent to use signs that don’t adhere to their guidelines.
+For sale signs can be found in a variety of shapes, with a rectangular shape being by far the most popular.
+One method to distinguish yourself from your competitors is to use a novel sign shape for your for sale signs.
+Please note, however, that most real estate brands won’t allow their agents to use for sale signs that don’t adhere to their guidelines.